awsdocs/aws-iot-greengrass-v2-developer-guide/doc_source/ml-customization.md

 ### Create a custom model component \(console\)<a name="create-model-store-component-console"></a>

 1. Upload your model to an S3 bucket\.
-For information about uploading your models to an S3 bucket, see [Working with Amazon S3 Buckets](https://docs.aws.amazon.com/AmazonS3/latest/dev/UsingBucket.html) in the *Amazon Simple Storage Service Developer Guide*\.
+For information about uploading your models to an S3 bucket, see [Working with Amazon S3 Buckets](https://docs.aws.amazon.com/AmazonS3/latest/dev/UsingBucket.html) in the *Amazon Simple Storage Service User Guide*\.
 **Note**  <a name="s3-artifacts-note"></a>
 <a name="sr-artifacts-req"></a>You must store your artifacts in S3 buckets that are in the same AWS account and AWS Region as the components\.
 To enable AWS IoT Greengrass to access these artifacts, the [Greengrass device role](device-service-role.md) must allow the `s3:GetObject` action\.
 For more information about the device role, see [Authorize core devices to interact with AWS services](device-service-role.md)\.